drand/drand-tools/cmd/db-migration/README.md

 This change is a breaking change.
 Once migrated, you won't be able to use the old drand version with the database format.

-Another change applied is setting the FillPercentage of the bucket.
+Another change applied is setting the FillPercentage of the BoltDB bucket.

 By default, this value is 50%.
 Thanks to drand's workload type, we can optimize this and change it to 100% as the workload is append-only.